-Use of any device that impairs the senses, including headphones, is discouraged for safety reasons.
-Runners wearing headphones are asked to remove them when approaching, passing through, and exiting aid stations to facilitate communication with event personnel.
+Use of any device that impairs the senses is discouraged for safety reasons.
+Runners wearing headphones are asked to remove them when near aid stations to facilitate communication with event personnel.

 Noise

 Use of bells and other devices emitting sound is discouraged out of respect for other trail users seeking a wilderness experience.